 This may be a metric you’re tracking, but is it accurate?
 Does each rep have the same definition of a lead?
 By using the above tactics, more leads in the funnel will be sales qualified.
 Our research shows 15% of socially sourced leads convert to opportunities.
 It’s about 3% on marketing sourced leads.
 That’s a 5x bump.

-2014 is the year to begin using the Lead platform in your CRM.
+It is the year to begin using the Lead platform in your CRM.
 As you generate social debt and referrals, track these leads.
 Follow them through the pipeline.
 Not only will they close at a higher clip, but at a higher price.
 You see a higher average sale price when getting to buyers earlier.

 Content is the engine of Social Selling.
-Expecting reps to create content will be commonplace in 2014.
+Expecting reps to create content will be commonplace next year.
 When a rep is conducting a demo at the client site, take video clips.
 Share these clips through your social network.
 Show how the solution is benefiting clients.
 Take a snapshot of a customer email thanking you for your help.
 Share this recommendation to alert other buyers of your value.

 Content is becoming easier and quicker to create.
 You’re not asking your reps to write books or whitepapers.
 Instead, content can be created and promoted to your buyers within minutes.
 Implement a quota for content production amongst your reps.
 Make it manageable.
 A Top 10 list.
 A testimonial.
 Whatever it is, sending it viral will improve each rep’s personal brand.
 It will remind your prospects that you exist and provide benefits to clients.